-- A current school calendar showing holidays, early release days, teacher workdays, and school grading periods (see inside cover of this guide); - Phone numbers for your child's school and the District Office (see back cover of this guide); - The Okeechobee County School's Code of Student Conduct which describes what behavior is unacceptable in school and how students are disciplined if they commit a violation; - School Attendance guidelines; - Student Progression Plan; - Skyward Family and Student Access, more information on page 29; - Information on the Free and Reduced Priced Meals; - Information on the Florida KidCare Insurance Plan; - Student Agenda: contain information on the dress code, school rules and an excellent source for parents to communicate daily with teachers. - The Family Educational Rights and Privacy Act (FERPA) and the Protection of Pupil Rights Amendment (PPRA) printed on pages 4 and 5 of this guide.
+- A current school calendar showing holidays, early release days, teacher workdays, and school grading periods (see inside cover of this guide); - Phone numbers for your child's school and the District Office (see back cover of this guide); - The Okeechobee County School's Code of Student Conduct which describes what behavior is unacceptable in school and how students are disciplined if they commit a violation; - School Attendance guidelines; - Student Progression Plan; - Skyward Family and Student Access, more information on page 29; - Information on the Florida KidCare Insurance Plan; - Student Agenda: contain information on the dress code, school rules and an excellent source for parents to communicate daily with teachers. - The Family Educational Rights and Privacy Act (FERPA) and the Protection of Pupil Rights Amendment (PPRA) printed on pages 3 and 4 of this guide.